 It’s no secret that Cocolobo is my favorite hotel on Roatan… in fact, I wrote a blog post all about it!
 Situated five minutes from the bustle of West End, Cocolobo has spacious rooms, sunset views from every room and a welcoming atmosphere.

 Cocolobo’s hotel pool is a great place to cool off in the late afternoon sunshine, and the pool bar area transforms into a family-style breakfast service each morning.
 I stayed at Cocolobo during my 2017 trip to Roatan, and liked it so much that I made a point of returning again in 2018.
-With only eight rooms and a growing reputation, Cocolobo fills up quickly so book your rooms as soon as you know your Roatan travel dates.
+With only eight rooms and a growing reputation, Cocolobo is one of the most popular Roatan hotels.
+It fills up quickly so book your rooms as soon as you know your Roatan travel dates.